How this site is built and published

 I’ve integrated Plausible into Hugo by using the Community plugin (which Plausible themselves recommend as the best way).

-Removing your own live site visits from stats
+Removing your own live site visits from Plausible stats

-There’s a few ways to achieve this.
+There’s a few ways to achieve it.
 I’m using the local storage method which is pretty convenient.

 Avoiding Ad-blockers skewing your stats